 In his book, “Design & Dignity”, MSAADA’s founder, Poul Bertelsen, ends a chapter about the ALC School project as follows:

 “It is fitting, then to end this chapter with a short piece I wrote when I was asked to formulate a brief statement about what the ALC School Project has meant to me personally:

 ‘Can you explain what MSAADA is all about, using one project as an example?’ is a question I am frequently asked.
 A project where 40,000 students got new facilities and adequate classroom supplies, plus teachers are now better prepared to teach, is the example I often use!
 For what better way [is there] to demonstrate the value of… providing life-enhancing services for our global neighbors, than by smiling happy children and their teachers in 1,000 new classrooms in India?’”

 Other completed educational projects in India also include 23 multi-purpose “Cyclone Shelters” in Orissa built on stilts in a flood delta.
-The buildings are designed so they can accomodate the entire villages’ populations during a flood but also function as primary schools at times with no flooding.
+The buildings are designed so they can accommodate the entire villages’ populations during a flood but also function as primary schools at times with no flooding.
 Another project of note is the initial buildings at a Lutheran college in Bihar for tribal persons which, with 4,000 students already, had no physical facilities yet of their own until MSAADA designed and implemented about 6,800 m2 (about 73,400 square feet) as a first phase of a planned full college campus.

-Other MSAADA project in India include some medical projects, many churches and chapels, some public administration building and community centers, as well as even some water projects and other miscellaneous projects.
-Additionally, we have completed number of housing projects, including rebuilding of houses for 71 families who were tsunami victims in Tamil Nadu back in the early part of the 21st century.
+Other MSAADA project in India include some medical projects, plus many churches and chapels, some public administration building and community centers, as well as some water projects and other miscellaneous projects.
+Additionally, we have completed a number of housing projects, including rebuilding of houses for 71 families who were tsunami victims in Tamil Nadu back in the early part of the 21st century.